 Satisfactory Academic Progress

 Financial aid recipients must be making Satisfactory Academic Progress (SAP) toward a degree objective in order to be eligible to receive financial aid at Hawai'i Pacific University.
 The SAP policy at the University is based on standards established by Federal regulations governing student financial aid.
-These standards are cumulative and include all periods of a student’s enrollment, including periods in which the student did not receive financial aid.
+These standards are cumulative and include all periods of a student’s enrollment, including periods in which the student did not receive financial aid and all courses attempted even if excluded under the forgiveness policy.

 Students are considered to be meeting the SAP standards of Hawai'i Pacific University if the following requirements (standards) are met: